patobottos/itacademy-react-notes/notes.md

 **ESTADO:** cada componente tiene su propio estado.
 Se comunican a través de un **estado global**.

 ### **COMPONENTS**
 They are the building blocks of any react application.
 A typical web in React might be made with several components, where components are self contained sections of contents.
+For example, a nav-bar, an article, a side-bar, in a website might be a component.
+Our mission i sto build these components and rendered them into the webpage, by React.

+Components contain:
+1) template
+2) logic